dOtOlb/LogBasedMod/README.md

 #### ArrivalModel
 The name of the statistical model to be fitted into the data.
 Currently, only exponential distribution is supported.

+#### PopularityModel
+The name of the popularity model to be used for the distribution of URLs.
+Currently only custom model (custom) is supported.

+#### LoadGeneration
+The length of duration for the simulated load.